What is

 Educational Chess?

-At Chess Plus Academy, we apply the Educational approach in teaching chess to children, focusing on developing both IQ and EQ abilities that benefit their academic journey and future success.
+At Chess Plus Academy, we apply the educational approach in teaching chess to children, focusing on developing both IQ and EQ abilities that benefit their academic performance and future success.

 Two ways